 Students coming to Southern with a background in certain fields are able to complete an exam for advanced standing.
 This page will discuss the policies and process of taking these exams.

 The AP exams are taken online on the student portal site, Canvas.
-The process for current students is below.
-New students will work with Admissions prior to contacting Student Success.
+The process for current students is below and is managed by the School of Theology.
+New students will need to work with Admissions first.